Ephedrine Hydrochloride Altan

 10 mg/ml, Injectable Solution

-Read this leaflet carefully before you start using the medicine.
+Read the entire leaflet carefully before starting to use the medicine.

 |

-Use of other medications:
+Use of other medicines:

-Inform your doctor if you are taking any of the following medications:
+Inform your doctor if you are taking any of the following medicines:

 Pregnancy:

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Consult your doctor or pharmacist before using any medication.
+Consult your doctor or pharmacist before using any medicine.

-Driving and operating machinery:
+Driving and using machines:

-This medication is administered via intravenous route,
+This medicine is administered intravenously,

-Your doctor will administer the appropriate dose and determine the duration of treatment
+Your doctor will administer the appropriate dose and determine the duration of treatment.

 Adults